ssenmosip/mosip-temp-documentation/MOSIP-Java-coding-standards.md

 ## 6.3 Class and Interface Declarations

-1. When declaring a method, no space are there before and after &quot;(&quot;.
+1. When declaring a method, no space are there before and after "(".
-2. Open brace  &quot;{&quot; is in the same line as the declaration.
+2. Open brace  "{" is in the same line as the declaration.
-3. Closing brace &quot;}&quot; is in a new line and should match the open braces in the indentation.
+3. Closing brace "}" is in a new line and should match the open braces in the indentation.
 4. An empty line is there in between the method declarations.

 # 7Statements